 - 1. Adhere to EACC and AASN policies. - 2.
 Earn a grade of "C" or better in all required general education courses to progress to the next term and must complete all general education courses in designated term before progressing to next term. - 3.
 Earn a grade of "C" or better in all nursing theory courses to progress to the next term. - 4.
 Receive satisfactory performance rating in all nursing clinical courses.
 Any student who is denied clinical entrance to an institution may not continue in the Nursing Program. - 5.
 Adhere to the attendance and punctuality policies of East Arkansas Community College and the Nursing Program (classroom, clinical, and lab). - 6.
 Maintain current certification in CPR (American Heart Association Healthcare Provider), immunizations, and personal health insurance while in the nursing program.
 Proof of health insurance and current CPR must be submitted at beginning of fall semester or upon readmission.
-Failure to do so may result in placing a hold on registration and/or dismissal from the nursing program. - 7.
-Complete the AASN program within a period of 4 years from time of entry into the first NUR course, for traditional students, and within 2 years for LPN Accelerated Track students. - 8.
+Failure to do so may result in placing a hold on registration and/or dismissal from the nursing program. - Complete the AASN program within a period of 4 years from time of entry into the first NUR course, for traditional students, and within 2 years for LPN Accelerated Track students. - 8.
 If a student has received a grade of "D", "F", or "W" in one nursing course, with the exception of Fundamentals of Nursing (see #11 below), the following steps must be completed: - a.
-Take a Content Mastery Test that contains content presented in the last nursing course successfully completed.
-Student will have only one attempt to attain required competency score.
-Cost of test is the responsibility of the student.
+Successfully complete a Content Mastery Examination that contains content presented in all successfully completed nursing courses.
+Students will have only one attempt to attain the required competency score.
+The cost of the examination is the responsibility of the student.
 The test must be taken by the end of the fall semester if a student fails or withdraws from a spring nursing course; the test must be taken by the end of the spring semester if a student fails or withdraws from a summer or fall nursing course. - b.
-The HESI A2 test must be taken by the end of the fall semester if a student fails or withdraws from a spring nursing course; the HESI A2 test must be taken by the end of the spring semester if a student fails or withdraws from a summer or fall nursing course. - c.
+Successfully complete a skills competency checkoff that includes all nursing skills covered in all of the successfully completed nursing courses. - c.
 Students failing or withdrawing from a nursing course can only re-enroll in that course one time. - 9.
 Students who receive a grade of "D", "F", or "W" in Fundamentals of Nursing must reapply to the nursing program and repeat the entire application process (see current nursing admission criteria).
 Test scores must be used within one academic year for the admission process to the nursing program.